Navigating the Home Buying Process in a Seller’s Market

 What is a “Seller’s Market?”

-Even before the COVID-19 crisis hit, our local real estate industry had been in a seller’s market.
+Even before the craziness that was 2020 hit, our local real estate industry had been in a seller’s market.
 The Greater Charlotte area has been experiencing rapid growth for several years now, with dozens of people moving in and around the Queen City every day!
-Low levels of inventory (few homes for sale) combined with historically low interest rates and a lot more people looking for homes has led to increased buyer demand.
-As a result, the relatively few sellers putting their homes on the market are at an advantage, being able to price their home according to high demand – hence, a seller’s market.
+Low levels of inventory (few homes for sale) combined with historically low-interest rates and a lot more people looking for homes has led to increased buyer demand.
+As a result, the relatively few sellers putting their homes on the market are at an advantage, being able to price their homes according to the high demand – hence, a seller’s market.

 Read on for a few of my tips, then give me a call!